kristijorgji/challenge1/README.md

 # Challenge 1

-This is my solution in C# for the following challenge problem:
+This is my solution in C# for the following challenge problem.
+You are welcomed to provide your own solutions in this repo.
+I would love to check them out and find out the most efficent way of solving this problem.

+The problem:

 You are required to implement an algorithm that recursively builds JSON based on the input.
 The input is given in the following form: